Cincinnati Bus Station

 The Cincinnati Bus Station is an intercity bus station in Arlington Heights, a suburb of Cincinnati, Ohio.
 The station, managed by Greyhound Lines, also serves Barons Bus Lines.
-The current trailer ticketing office was constructed in 2022.
+The current location opened in 2022.

-Cincinnati has seen intercity bus transit since the at least 1932, when a Greyhound opened on Walnut Street.
+Cincinnati has seen intercity bus transit since at least 1932, when a Greyhound opened on Walnut Street.
 Numerous other bus stations operated through the mid 20th century, culminating with the opening of a new Greyhound station in 1977.
 This station would last until 2022, when service was moved to Arlington Heights.

 Attributes

 The bus station building sits in Arlington Heights, just over the border from Cincinnati proper.
 The terminal is bordered by Galbraith Road to the south, Elliott Avenue to the north and Waldman Drive to the east.
 The main entrance is located on Waldman Drive.
 The bus station is managed by Greyhound Lines, but also serves Barons Bus Lines.
 Fifteen routes serve the station on a daily basis.